As lockdown restrictions begin to ease, businesses are planning for a return to the workplace.

 Meetings, interviews and other interactions should be conducted remotely where possible.
 However, if meetings do need to take place face to face, management should try to reduce the length of time of these interactions.

-In conclusion, it is clear that communication is essential for companies to adapt successfully when returning to the workplace.
+Therefore, it is clear that communication is essential for companies to adapt successfully when returning to the workplace.

 Although this checklist will not cover every situation when returning to the workplace, it should help businesses think about some of the issues that should be considered.